dnut/http-typed/README.md

 }
 ```

-This increases design flexibility and boilerplate.
+This increases design flexibility and reduces boilerplate.
 See the [API Client Design](#api-client-design) section below for an explanation.

 If you do not control the crate with the request and response structs, you can implement any traits for them using the newtype pattern, or with a reusable generic wrapper struct.